WellArchitectedLabs/WellArchitectedLab.CloudNative/README.md

 **Purpose:** this folder holds the IaC templates and automation used to provision the Azure resources required by the platform (AKS cluster, Azure Container Registry, networking, RBAC roles, and other platform-level resources).

 **What to expect in this folder:**
-- The root README and repository overview mention `iac/` holds Terraform / ARM templates for AKS provisioning, network, security and RBAC setup, plus Azure resource definitions.
-These templates are the source of truth for creating the CI/CD environment and the ACR used by the cluster.
 - The repo`s approach favors automated provisioning so the cluster and registry can be created from source-controlled files, enabling reproducible lab environments.
+- Folder holds Terraform HCL scripts for AKS provisioning, network, security and RBAC setup, plus Azure resource definitions.
+These templates are the source of truth for creating the dployment environments.
+- Standardized enterprise grade repository that bases on terraform modules in order to securely create multi-environment resources.

 **How to use:**
 1. Install prerequisites (terraform / az cli / azure credentials).